 In 2014, he was selected by Governor Nathan Deal to serve on the State Education Advisory Board.
-He was able to contribute ideas and advocate for various state education related reform, state education funding and teacher compensation as well as counsel other districts on governance and accreditation concerns.
+He was able to contribute ideas and advocate for various state education related reform, state education funding and teacher compensation plans.
+He also traveled the state counseling other struggling school districts on governance and accreditation concerns.
 The 2015 budget increases and raises were a result of dialogue and action of this advisory board.

 During his tenure as a Board member, he envisioned, promoted and instituted community/parental involvement initiatives such as “500 Men Standing in the Gap (500)”(Male/Fatherhood Initiative).
 Under the leadership of "500" more than 80% of the Clayton County schools had productive male/fatherhood volunteer groups.

 As a law enforcer, he advocated and promoted "Clayton Action Nexus" (School/Student Safety Program) which involved all local law enforcement agencies.